dekorateio/dekorate/design.md

-# AP4K Design
+# Dekorate Design

 ## Overview
-This section provides a high level overview on the design of AP4K.
+This section provides a high level overview on the design of Dekorate.
 The core building blocks are back-quoted and a definition for them is provided in the next section (vocabulary).

-AP4K provides multiple annotation processors all targeting at the generation of Kubernetes resources.
+Dekorate provides multiple annotation processors all targeting at the generation of Kubernetes resources.
 Each annotation processor is "supporting" one or more annotations and will be called by the compiler at least twice when the annotations are spotted.